Frontline Workers Don’t Have to be Alone

 In manufacturing, safety goes beyond being a priority—it’s deeply ingrained in the culture.
-And communication is the first and most essential part of building a site safety culture.
-In a world without a communication solution that reaches every individual employee in a facility, you rely on the cascade of information from the corporate office to management in the field—hoping that it gets shared with all employees.
+And communication is the first and most essential part of building a safety culture.
+In a world without a communication solution that reaches every employee, you rely on the cascade of information.
+This is when messages from the corporate office cascade down to management in the field, leaving you to hope the message gets shared with everyone.
 This game of telephone can have serious impacts if the right messaging doesn’t get passed down.
 And with over 40% of communicators citing poor line manager communication skills as a major barrier (State of the Sector, 2020), this can result in an increase in safety incidents.

 Disconnection from Corporate

-We also see dispersed employees feeling disconnected from the folks at corporate.
+We also see frontline workers feeling disconnected from the folks at corporate.
 Employees will distrust leaders if they never communicate directly.
 Employee engagement plummets.
 Retention suffers.
 And the culture you so desperately want to create at your organization, likely won’t reach the manufacturing floor.

 Learn From Waupaca Foundry